sufimalek/sufimalek.github.io/_posts/2024-10-21-go-app-docker-with-scratch.md

 - **Stage 1 (Builder Stage):**
   - `FROM golang:1.18-alpine AS builder`: This uses the Go Alpine image to build the application.
-  - `RUN CGO_ENABLED=0 GOOS=linux go build -o optimized-app`: This builds the Go application as a static binary (no CGO) for Linux.
+  - `RUN go build -o optimized-app`: This builds the Go application as a static binary (no CGO) for Linux.

 - **Stage 2 (Final Stage using Scratch):**
   - `FROM scratch`: The `scratch` image is an empty base image.